togaritogarikun/setting/README.md

 # MDEsetting
-This shell script (MDEsetting.sh) constracts the Mac Development Environment in your new pc.
+MDEsetting.sh is the shell script which constracts the Mac Development Environment in your new pc.

 ## Description